syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Collapse-Expand-Settings.md

 title: Collapse / Expand Settings
 description: Collapse / Expand Settings
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Collapse / Expand Settings
+# Collapse / Expand Settings

 This section discusses settings of a groupbar in its collapsed state.

- _Note: AllowCollapse property should be set to true to effect the below settings._
+> _Note: AllowCollapse property should be set to true to effect the below settings._

 Table 540: Property Table
 <table>